-Darren Aronofsky is the director of π, Requiem for a Dream, The Fountain, The Wrestler, Black Swan, Noah and the forthcoming mother!.
+Darren Aronofsky is the director of π, Requiem for a Dream, The Fountain, The Wrestler, Black Swan, Noah and mother!.

 The music featured in the podcast is as follows:

 1. Intro / outro underscore: “Plastic Man vs. The Giant Red Phase Of The Sun” – Iced Ink

 2. “The Lake (Vocal version)” – Laurie Anderson (from Heart of a Dog)

 N.B.
 The above image is by Filip Wolak and appears here courtesy of the Rubin Museum of Art.